barghavanii/Stock-recommendation-with-transformer-/README.md

 Both models serve distinct yet complementary purposes, offering robust tools for financial analysis and automated trading strategies.

+## Dataset

+The dataset used for training the models is available at: [XNAS ITCH Dataset](https://databento.com/datasets/XNAS.ITCH)

 ## Model Checkpoints

 The model checkpoints are available on Hugging Face: [Stock Recommendation with Transformer](https://huggingface.co/barghavani/Stock_recommendation_with_transformer/tree/main)